 - Foster parents or other caregivers, under certain circumstances.

 - Jail conditions.

 To find driving histories, you must do a search for their driving history.

 Have you ever searched for criminal records?
 Was it an easy process?
-Dis you do your search online or did you have to make a phone call to the local courthouse? was the information you recieved correct?
+Did you do your search online or did you have to make a phone call to the local courthouse?
+Was the information you received correct?
 There are many reasons that folks look up criminal backgrounds and records, and your feedback could make it easier for others.

 Click here to share your story

 Everyone knows that the FBI maintains a list of the Ten Most Wanted Fugitives.
 In Clay County,The Sheriff’s Department keeps their own list of most wanted criminals and fugitives.